 Yes, you can.
 But you do have to break the yolk.
 Even if you just puncture it with a tooth pick.
 You can also put them in a bowl and beat them like you are going to make scrambled eggs.
 One quarter cup equals to one egg.
 (07/01/2009)

-Selecting High-Quality Eggs: Select the freshest eggs you can find.
-Examine the shells to make sure they are free from cracks and blemishes.
-Raw eggs will expand while freezing so they cannot be frozen in the shell.
-Hard-boiled eggs do not freeze well.
+A Guide to Freezing Eggs.
+Select the freshest eggs you can find.
+Examine the shells to make sure they are free from cracks and blemishes..

 When I get an abundance of eggs, I crack them in a bowl, beat them, and pour in ice trays.